Site-directed mutagenesis

-Site-directed mutagenesis is a molecular biology method that is used to make specific and intentional mutating changes to the DNA sequence of a gene and any gene products.
-Also called site-specific mutagenesis or oligonucleotide-directed mutagenesis, it is used for investigating the structure and biological activity of DNA, RNA, and protein molecules, and for protein engineering.
+Site-directed mutagenesis is a molecular biology method that is used to make specific and intentional mutations to a particular DNA sequence, such as a gene, or to its gene products.
+Also called site-specific mutagenesis or oligonucleotide-directed mutagenesis, it is widely used for investigating the structure and biological activity of DNA, RNA, and protein molecules, and for protein engineering.
+The term encompasses numerous techniques that work by a wide variety of distinct mechanisms, all with the same goal of creating one or more precise, targeted nucleotide mutations (either insertions, deletions, or substitutions) within a specific nucleic acid sequence.

-Site-directed mutagenesis is one of the most important laboratory techniques for creating DNA libraries by introducing mutations into DNA sequences.
-There are numerous methods for achieving site-directed mutagenesis, but with decreasing costs of oligonucleotide synthesis, artificial gene synthesis is now occasionally used as an alternative to site-directed mutagenesis.
-Since 2013, the development of the CRISPR/Cas9 technology, based on a prokaryotic viral defense system, has also allowed for the editing of the genome, and mutagenesis may be performed in vivo with relative ease.
+Site-directed mutagenesis remains one of the most important laboratory methods for creating DNA libraries by introducing mutations into DNA sequences, but with decreasing costs of de novo oligonucleotide synthesis, artificial gene synthesis has become an increasingly common alternative to mutating existing DNA sequences.
+New techniques for achieving site-directed mutagenesis continue to be developed.
+For example, the development of CRISPR/Cas9 technologies, based on a prokaryotic viral defense system, has allowed for precisely targeted editing of the genome in vivo, which is sometimes considered a type of site-directed mutagenesis.

 History

-Early attempts at mutagenesis using radiation or chemical mutagens were non-site-specific, generating random mutations.
-Analogs of nucleotides and other chemicals were later used to generate localized point mutations, examples of such chemicals are aminopurine, nitrosoguanidine, and bisulfite.
-Site-directed mutagenesis was achieved in 1974 in the laboratory of Charles Weissmann using a nucleotide analogue N^{4}-hydroxycytidine, which induces transition of GC to AT.
-These methods of mutagenesis, however, are limited by the kind of mutation they can achieve, and they are not as specific as later site-directed mutagenesis methods.
+Early attempts at mutagenesis using radiation or chemical mutagens were not site-specific, instead generating random mutations in unpredictable locations.
+Nucleic acid analogues and other chemicals were later used to generate localized point mutations; examples of such chemicals include aminopurine, nitrosoguanidine, and bisulfite.
+Site-directed mutagenesis was first achieved in 1974 in the laboratory of Charles Weissmann using the nucleotide analogue N^{4}-hydroxycytidine, which induces transition mutations of GC to AT.
+These methods of mutagenesis, however, are limited by the kinds of mutation they can achieve, and they are more likely to result in non-specific, off-target mutations than later site-directed mutagenesis methods.

 In 1971, Clyde Hutchison and Marshall Edgell showed that it is possible to produce mutants with small fragments of phage ΦX174 and restriction nucleases.
-Hutchison later produced with his collaborator Michael Smith in 1978 a more flexible approach to site-directed mutagenesis by using oligonucleotides in a primer extension method with DNA polymerase.
-For his part in the development of this process, Michael Smith later shared the Nobel Prize in Chemistry in October 1993 with Kary B. Mullis, who invented polymerase chain reaction.
+Hutchison later produced with his collaborator Michael Smith a more flexible approach to site-directed mutagenesis by using oligonucleotides in a primer extension method with DNA polymerase.
+For his part in the development of this process, Smith later shared the Nobel Prize in Chemistry in October 1993 with Kary B. Mullis, who invented the polymerase chain reaction.